If this tool helped you, you can buy us a coffee ☕

 Predict a child's potential adult height range based on parents' heights and gender, providing parents with a reliable growth trend reference.

-If you suspect you may have abnormal thyroid function (such as hyperthyroidism or hypothyroidism), this tool can quickly estimate your thyroid basal metabolic rate (BMR) using simple physiological indicators.
-The thyroid basal metabolic rate refers to the minimum energy expenditure required to maintain basic life functions at rest.
-The calculation formula combines pulse rate (beats per minute) and pulse pressure (systolic pressure minus diastolic pressure) to generate a value and provide a functional status assessment.
+If you suspect you may have a thyroid dysfunction (such as hyperthyroidism or hypothyroidism), this tool can quickly estimate your thyroid basal metabolic rate (BMR) using simple physiological indicators.
+The thyroid basal metabolic rate refers to the minimum energy expenditure required to maintain basic life activities at rest.
+The calculation formula combines your pulse rate (beats per minute) and pulse pressure (systolic blood pressure minus diastolic blood pressure) to generate a value and provide a functional status assessment.

 What is a normal thyroid metabolic rate?

 The normal range is typically ±15%.
-Formula results between -10% and +10% are generally considered normal.
+A calculated result between -10% and +10% is generally considered normal.

 No. This tool only provides a preliminary screening reference.
 A definitive diagnosis requires laboratory tests such as serum TSH, FT3, and FT4.

-You must sit quietly for 15 minutes before measuring.
+You should sit quietly for 15 minutes before measuring.
 Results will be inaccurate during pregnancy, if you have a fever, or after strenuous exercise.
-If your calculation results are abnormal, it is recommended to seek medical attention as soon as possible.
+If your calculated results are abnormal, we recommend seeking medical advice as soon as possible.

-Typical input example: Pulse rate 72 bpm + Pulse pressure 38 mmHg ≈ Metabolic rate +5% (Normal).
-Note that patients with hyperthyroidism often have a pulse rate >90 bpm accompanied by an increased pulse pressure, while the opposite is true for hypothyroidism.
+Typical input example: Pulse rate of 72 bpm + pulse pressure of 38 mmHg ≈ metabolic rate of +5% (Normal).
+Note that patients with hyperthyroidism often have a pulse rate > 90 bpm accompanied by an increased pulse pressure, while the opposite is true for hypothyroidism.
 It is recommended to monitor continuously for 3 days and take the average value.